vtourraine/AcknowList/README.md

 | 📺 | tvOS 9.0+ | tvOS 13.0+ |
 | ⌚️ | *not supported* | watchOS 7.0+ |
 | 💻 | *not supported* | macOS 10.15+ |

+⚠️ If you install AcknowList with CocoaPods or Swift Package Manager, it will require iOS 13 and tvOS 13.
+To support earlier versions, please import this library manually, and ignore the SwiftUI classes.
+Alternatively, use [VTAcknowledgementsViewController](https://github.com/vtourraine/VTAcknowledgementsViewController) instead.

 ## Requirements